3 WORST Epcot Rides for Solo Travelers (Disney Solo Trip)

 2. Mission Space – (Orange Team!)

-Ok, before we dive into the reason we feel this is one of those Epcot rides that can be skipped by Single Riders, we want to be clear, we are only really talking about the Orange Team of Mission Space!
+Ok, before I dive into the reason we feel this is one of those Epcot rides that can be skipped by Single Riders, I want to be clear, I am only really talking about the Orange Team of Mission Space!

 What do we mean by that?
 Well, Mission Space is probably the most unique of all Epcot Rides in that you get the choice of which exact attraction you want to ride on.